 The tomb, whose Celtic name Maen y Bardd means Bard’s Stone, was built around 3500 BC on the southern slope of Tal y Fan.
 In its vicinity there are several standing stones and relics of round huts and fences, which indicate that these areas were intensively settled and used during the Neolithic period.
 This area has remained meaningful also in the Roman period, when the road from Caernarfon to the fort Canovium in Caerhun was built.

-The rectangular burial chamber consists of four stones arranged vertically, on which a fifth, large capstone serving as the ceiling has been arranged.
-It has impressive dimensions of 4×2 meters and 0.7 meters thick.
-Today’s height of the burial chamber is 1.2 meters.
-The 1.1-meter-wide and 1.2-meter-wide gap could provide access to the chamber.
-The whole was probably covered with a stone or earth mound (cairn), however, a small amount of vestiges and the scattering of small stones in a large area currently prevents the reconstruction of its original shape.
+The rectangular burial chamber consisted of four stones arranged vertically with longer sides, on which a fifth large capstone was placed, acting as a ceiling, with an impressive dimensions of 4×2 meters and 0.7 meters in thickness.
+The height of the burial chamber was about 1.2 meters, so it was possible to enter it only on all fours or on a strong tilt.
+For this purpose, a 1.1 meter long and 1.2 meter wide slit in the south-eastern part of the chamber could be used.
+The whole chamber was probably covered with a stone or earthen mound (cairn), but a small number of its traces and dragging small stones over a large area currently make it impossible to restore its original shape.

 Castleden R., Neolithic Britain: New Stone Age sites of England, Scotland and Wales, London 1992.